smessie/ldes-evaluation-runner/README.md

 npx js-runner setup/pipeline-6months.ttl
 ```

 With the `MAX` environment variable you can specify the amount of triples to download.
-The default is 100000.
+The default for `setup/pipeline.ttl` is 100000.
 To download the full LDES, set `MAX` to `0`.